Jeffrey04/genstates/README.md

        # Without context
        def add(self, state, x, y):
            # state is ignored
+           # x and y are items to process
            return x + y

        # With context
        def add_with_bonus(self, state, context, x, y):
            # state is ignored
            # context is passed from do_action
+           # x and y are items to process
            return x + y + context['bonus']
    ```